 Education in India is a fundamental right, as established by the Indian Constitution

 .
-It is catered by both public and private sectors.
+It is provided by both public and private sectors.
 Education has always received a special emphasis since ancient times, although it was restricted to certain classes back then.
-It has witnessed great evolutions since then.
-The technique and subjects of education in India changed greatly owing to the changing influences on the country.
-In the modern times, there are numerous schools, colleges, universities and other institutions in India that are continuously providing education to the students.
+It has witnessed great evolution.
+The techniques and subjects of education in India changed greatly owing to the changing influences on the country.

 History of Education in India

-India has been an ancient seat of learning and was often visited by travellers who came to India to study in the ancient Indian institutions.
+.
+India has been an ancient seat of learning and has often been visited by travelers, who came to study in the ancient Indian institutions.
 Education flourished at Nalanda

 , Takshashila and Vikramshila

 .
-The British established many colleges in India, such as, the St. Xavier's College
+The British had established many colleges in India, such as the St. Xavier's College

 , Sydenham College

 , Wilson College